-Little known insights and stories about sign language and the Deaf community today.
+Little-known insights about sign language and Deaf culture.

-[For the purpose of this article, we’ll use a capital “D”when referring to the Deaf community, and a lowercase “d” when referring to a deaf person or deaf people.]
+[For the purposes of this article, we’ll use a capital “D”when referring to the Deaf community or a Deaf person.]

 1) Deaf People Can’t Excel in Life Without Hearing